 Thousands and thousands of tourists come to Hawaii every year.
-However, I always see them going off with the tackiest of souvenirs, like gaudy Hawaiian print shirts (which are locally called “aloha shirts”), plastic flower leis, or dancing hula girl figures.
-Instead, I’ve compiled a list of the top five souvenirs to buy in Hawaii (and, just to prove that these are not tacky, I happened to have all of these in my house at the time I wrote this post – so they are good enough for a local to have too).
+And I always see them going off with the tackiest of souvenirs, like gaudy Hawaiian print shirts (which are locally called “aloha shirts”), plastic flower leis, or dancing hula girl figurines.
+Instead, I’ve compiled a list of the best Hawaii souvenirs to purchase.

 According to the stories of the Hawaiian ancestors, leis were introduced to Hawaii by Polynesian voyagers.
 They were made of anything from flowers to seeds to feathers, and they were used as a symbol of distinction.
 So why not take a kukui nut lei (the round brown spheres on the leis usually given to men) or cloth lei of your own home with you?
 You could definitely find some at the Aloha Stadium Swap Meet!
 Or, to make this Hawaii souvenir even more special, many hotels offer lei making classes.
 Why not make your own?
 That’ll definitely be a Hawaii souvenir to remember.

-*Note: Don’t try to take a fresh flower one, as you could get fined for taking a plant off of the island.
+*Note: Don’t try to take a fresh flower lei home, as you could get fined for taking a plant off of the island.
 But feel free to enjoy them as long as you stay on the island!
 If you really want to take a fresh flower lei home with you on the airplane, you can buy one at the airport after you pass through security.
 But be warned: they are PRICEY.

 Since you aren’t allowed to leave the island with fresh, local mangoes, go for the dried ones.
 Then you’ll have two great options: with or without li hing mui powder.
 The traditional dried mangoes without li hing mui are always a good option.
 If you are feeling a bit more adventurous though, try some dried mangoes with the local sweet, sour, and spicy powder known as li hing mui.

 These little pineapple-shaped cookies are a treat that I reserve for myself only on special occasions.
-Some local favorites are Kona coffee, lilikoi (passion fruit), pineapple macadamia, and mango macadamia.
+Some local Honolulu Cookie Company favorites are Kona coffee, lilikoi (passion fruit), pineapple macadamia, and mango macadamia.
 They even sell holiday flavors, like pumpkin at Halloween or gingerbread at Christmas.
-Definitely a great treat to take home with you.
+They are definitely a great treat to take home with you.

-Do you have any other ideas of great souvenirs to buy in Hawaii?
+Do you have any other ideas of great Hawaii souvenirs to take home?
 Write them below in the comments!

 Did you enjoy this post?
 Pin it!